How to Make Fried Marble Necklaces

 4.)
 Remove the marbles from the oven after 20 minutes.
 Pour them directly from the pie pan into the ice cold water.
 Let them cool for about a minute.
 When you remove the marbles from the water you may find some have broken, if they do just throw them out.
 It’s the marbles that are in intact but have a crackling effect inside and out that you are going to use for the next step.

 5.)
 Use E6000 glue to glue the bail onto the marble.
 Let the bail completely dry before adding the jump ring.
+See link above to purchase the bails.
+I searched far and wide for this vendor, she is the only one that carries them that I have found.

 6.)
 Place the jump ring in your left hand pliers, holding the rings left side with the split side up.
 Take your pliers in your right hand and gently grasp the right hand side of the jump ring and push backwards to open it.